Higher order representation stability and ordered configuration spaces of manifolds: Configuration spaces

 \end{definition}

-Given an embedding of manifolds $N \sqcup L \m M$ and sets $S$ and $T$, we get a map of spaces If $M$ is not compact, there exists an embedding $e: \R^n \sqcup M \hookrightarrow M$ with $e|_{M}$ isotopic to the identity, as described in Section \ref{intro} (see Figure \ref{MEmbedding}).
+Given an embedding of smooth manifolds $N \sqcup L \m M$ and sets $S$ and $T$, we get a map of spaces Recall $n:=\dim(M)$.
+If $M$ is not compact, there exists a smooth embedding $e: \R^n \sqcup M \hookrightarrow M$ with $e|_{M}$ isotopic to the identity, as described in Section \ref{intro} (see Figure \ref{MEmbedding}).
 We fix such an embedding for the duration of this paper.
 With this embedding we define the following maps on the homology of configuration spaces.